mre/endler.dev/content/2025/best-programmers/index.md

 Most awesome engineers are well-spoken and happy to share knowledge.

-The best have some outlet for their thoughts: blogs, talks, open source, or a combination of that.
+The best have some outlet for their thoughts: blogs, talks, open source, or a combination of those.

 I think there is a strong correlation between writing skills and programming.
 All the best engineers I know have good command over at least one human language -- often more.